lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   2021 ASN.1 syntax {{X680}}.
 See {{RFC5280}} for the 1988 ASN.1 syntax.
 </aside>

-The fields in AlgorithmIdentifier have the following meanings:
+The fields in `AlgorithmIdentifier` have the following meanings:

-* algorithm identifies the cryptographic algorithm with an object identifier.
+* `algorithm` identifies the cryptographic algorithm with an object identifier.

-* parameters, which are optional, are the associated parameters for the algorithm identifier in the algorithm field.
+* `parameters`, which are optional, are the associated parameters for the algorithm identifier in the `algorithm` field.

-The AlgorithmIdentifier for an ML-KEM public key MUST use one of the id-alg-ml-kem object identifiers listed below, based on the security level.
-The parameters field of the AlgorithmIdentifier for the ML-KEM public key MUST be absent.
+The `AlgorithmIdentifier` for an ML-KEM public key MUST use one of the `id-alg-ml-kem` object identifiers listed below, based on the security level.
+The `parameters` field of the `AlgorithmIdentifier` for the ML-KEM public key MUST be absent.

 ~~~